 Now for those of you that have had a peak at my About page, you’re probably thinking.
 Didn’t this chick tell us her hair was uncoloured?
 Yes, yes it was until I played around with the new colorista range from L’Oréal.

 For a while now I’ve considered the idea of adding some cherry red low-lights to my hair so when I saw the new L’Oréal Colorista range in Boots, I just had to try it.

 I was torn between choosing two colours:

 I did opted for the Burgundy shade as the Red hair appeared a little too bright.

 - 1 Day spray ( 7 colours)

 - Permanent Paint ( 11 Colours)

 The 1-2 week Washout retails for £6.99 and is a semi-permanent hair dye.
-Whilst there are 13 colours abailable, it must be noted that these colours are divided into 2 categories – pastels and vivids.
+There are 13 colours available and are divided into pastels and vivids.
 Pastels are for lighter or pre-lightened hair and the vivids are targeted at darker hair but can be worn by those with lighter hair.

 The pastels range should be left on the hair for a max of 20 minutes whilst vivids should be left on for up to 30 minutes.
 There is also a fader shampoo that can be purchased to help the colour fade faster if you need.

 Before discussing application etc, let’s take a look at the product claims: